AhmedElaidy/Birthday-Reminder-Project/README.md

 <hr>
 ## The Functionalities:
 <hr>
-- Birthday-reminder is a React project Which reminds you of your friends' birthdays . <br>
+- Birthday-reminder is a React project Which reminds you of your friends' birthdays. <br>
 - the 'Clear All' button deletes all the birthdays from the list. <br>
 <hr>